This project is located at the Samboja Lestari Orangutan

 Day 11 - 12 - Project Work with the Orangutans:

 Day 12 will be the final project day for 2-week volunteers, and the last chance to work alongside the orangutans assisting with anything that needs to be done.
 In the evening you will have time to speak to the facilitators, view a slide show from your stay and if you fancy, enjoy a few drinks as a group before transferring to the airport the next day.

 Day 13 - Final day :

 This is departure day for those volunteers on the two-week project.
-After a fond farewell you will be transferred to Balikipapan Airport for your flight home or onward travel plans.
-If you are staying for a month you will be engaged in an afternoon activity before having the opportunity to once again visit the fantastic night market.
+After a fond farewell, you will be transferred to Balikpapan Airport for your flight home or onward travel plans (in which case, please ensure that your flights depart between 9am and 7pm.)
+If staying for longer, the itinerary will repeat itself.